seven-of-eleven/designare-z390-opencore-efi/README.md

 The following changes should be noted:

+- Choose your preferred config.plist file and **rename it to config.plist**:

+  - config-no-wifi-bt.plist - `disables the internal WiFi and bluetooth`
+    - most similar to older Releases.
+Use this if you have installed a 3rd party PCIE WiFi/bt card (Fenvi or other).
+  - config-wifi-bt.plist - `enables builtin WiFi and bluetooth`
+    - use this if you **don't have** PCIE card but want to enable builtin Intel WiFi/bt
-- Applied patch from CaseySJ to enable WiFi and 2nd Ethernet port on MacOS 13.3+
+- Patch from CaseySJ to enable WiFi and 2nd Ethernet port on MacOS 13.3+ was incorporated into OC-0.9.2
-- Dropped support for Big Sur.
-You will need to add/change the kexts to get Big Sur working.
-- Removed SSDT-Plug - not needed after [12.3](https://dortania.github.io/OpenCore-Post-Install/universal/pm.html#enabling-x86platformplugin)
+  - Quirk has been enabled and patch disabled

 - Thunderbolt working
   - Added ACPI files and updated config to enable Thunderbolt